conradakunga/Blog/_posts/2022-03-21-fetching-table-data-from-web-pages-using-excel.md

 ![](../images/2022/03/4-WebURL.png)

-You should get a prompt like this that lists all the things Excel think are potential data sources in the URL.
+You should get a prompt like this that lists all the things Excel thinks are potential data sources in the URL.

 ![](../images/2022/03/5-DataSources.png)